-As well as being fun and useful, it’s also a great way of upcycling an old toy figure, anything from an Buzz Lightyear to a WWF wrestler will do the trick (and perhaps even a barbie!).
+As well as being fun and useful, it’s also a great way of repurposing an old toy figure, I used G.I.
+Joe, but anything from an Buzz Lightyear to a WWF wrestler will do the trick (and perhaps even a barbie!).

 This project first appeared on Makezine, as part of their quirky craft series.
 I have now reworked the instructions and made them available below.